4 things you need to know about your business credit score

 How do I check my business credit score?

 There are several ways to check your business credit score.
 You can use traditional agencies like Equifax, Dun & Bradstreet, and Experian to pull your business credit score.
 However, you may have to pay to see your score whenever you want to check it.
-The price ranges depending on the service you use and the report you want to see.
+The price ranges depending on your service and the report you want to see.
 You can also do an online search for “free business credit report,” but you may encounter some scams.

 There are also options like Markaaz‘s all-in-one Dashboard.
 With the Dashboard, you can access cash flow insights, view invoice statements, discover your website and customer analytics, and get your business credit score.
 It also seamlessly integrates into our directory of over 100 million pre-verified businesses and the payment solution we are building to support small business growth.

 Join Markaaz today and become a part of a community built to help you manage your business.